dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/POC_Summary.md

 | 2022/05/25  | 2022/06/07   | 22768           | 510                   | 00:00:35.2533931   | 41198.75        | 14.60              | 515
 | 2022/05/07  | 2022/06/07   | 124973           | 3023                   | 00:00:41.9848476   | 193610.51        | 79.95             | 3357

+For one given repo and a string with 6 words:

 | Start date  | End date    | # of Occurrences | # of Files with hits     | Total time elapsed | Lines scanned/sec | Files scanned/sec | Total files scanned
 | ----------- | ----------- |-------------- | --------------------- | ------------------ | ----------------- | ----------------- | ------------------ |